 0425 866 894

-the word tempest means a storm, the concept of making waves - a feminist theatre company that explores and empowers female stories and roles. we make raw, visceral and visually arresting work.
+the word tempest means a storm and making waves - a feminist theatre company that explores and empowers female stories and roles. we make raw, visceral and visually arresting work.
 By women and about women.

 tempest would like to acknowledge the traditional owners of the land on which we work - the Whadjuk Noongar people.
 This acknowledgement pays respect to the traditional custodians, ancestors and continuing cultural, spiritual and religious practices of Noongar people